 - Assemble all cleaned equipment on cleaned kitchen counters (or outside on clean tables if you’re one of the lucky ones with your own turkey fryer).

-- While jars are boiling, prepare food to be canned according to your recipe or method:
+- While jars are heating, prepare food to be canned according to your recipe or method:

 - Fruits: Preserves are generally whole fruit that can be crushed or sliced.
 Jams are generally whole fruit that’s been mashed.
 Jellies are just the juice, usually with added sugar and pectin (the substance found in most fruits that causes jelly to gel).
 You can add sugar, and it makes for a good preservative in it’s own right, but on very high-acid things like peaches, it’s not imperative.